mikkelsvartveit/thesis/preproject/content/06-discussion.md

 Moreover, transfer learning approaches have been employed to great success.
 Comparisons show that a pre-trained VGG-16 architecture with a small fully-connected network performs the same or better than CNNs trained from scratch [@Kumari2017] [@Prima2021].
 Another study compared eight different pre-trained CNN architectures and concluded that VGG-16 performed the best [@El-Shafai2021].

-Two papers used CNN binary analysis for detecting compiler optimization levels.
+Two papers used CNN binary code analysis for detecting compiler optimization levels.
 Interestingly, their encoding approach differs from most of the malware classification research.
 Instead of converting the bytes to an image, they used a one-dimensional CNN with a word embedding layer at the beginning of the network.

 ## Analysis and interpretation